Why more and more people are looking for modern small farmhouse plans?

-Building a modern farmhouse is easier than one might think.
+Building a farmhouse is easier than one might think.

 You need a clear plan of action to avoid possible mistakes and pitfalls: